Bijgerecht

 Green salads for a light addition

-Bean salads for a high protein option
+Bean salads for a high-protein option

 Grain salads for a filling side dish

 For a filling side dish packed with fiber and complex carbohydrates, try a grain salad.
 Combine cooked quinoa, bulgur, or brown rice with roasted vegetables like zucchini, bell peppers, and eggplant.
-Add chopped parsley and feta cheese for extra flavor.
+Add some chopped parsley and feta cheese for extra flavor.
 Drizzle with olive oil, lemon juice, and a pinch of salt and pepper.

 Preparing your salad side dish